quire-api/quire-api/src/main/resources/description.md

 "app|/path|channel"
 ```

 For example, `app|/soc/id8|box51`.
-Then, `box51` will be part of the JON object sent to the hook URL.
+Then, `box51` will be part of the JSON object sent to the hook URL.

 ```
 {